[Talk] Disinformation in Time of Crisis: How Should Governments and Civil Society React?

 The Foundation works closely with partners from international and regional organisations, foundations, universities, and civil society.
 It channels expertise, convenes all stakeholders around the table, and forges coalitions of trusted influence that can make change happen.

-• Strengthen democracy and elections, because popular legitimacy provides the basis for democratic governance, accountability, and respect for human rights and the rule of law.
+• Strengthening democracy and elections, because popular legitimacy provides the basis for democratic governance, accountability, and respect for human rights and the rule of law.

-• Facilitate youth engagement and ensure that young people’s voices are heard because they are active agents of change and must be given the opportunity to shape the world they will inherit.
+• Empowering youth to build a peaceful, sustainable future because they are active agents of change and must be given the opportunity to shape the world they will inherit.

-• Raise awareness of Kofi Annan’s values and actions and promote his core belief that structured international cooperation is key to solving challenges in today’s interconnected world.
+• Advocating for a more effective, inclusive, and equitable multilateral system, and promoting Kofi Annan’s core belief that structured international cooperation is key to solving challenges in today’s interconnected world.

 Digital activities